isotopp/isotopp.github.io/_posts/2019-12-30-sonos-recycle-mode.md

 experience.
 They also so far have never cancelled support for any of their speakers.

-Some of their speakers are now qualified for a Trade-In program, in particular their
+Some of their speakers are now qualified for a Trade-Up program, in particular their

 - Play:5 (1st generation) speaker,